donejs/donejs/docs/guide.md

 }
 ```

-Unlike your web app which runs from a server, Cordova apps need a html file.
-Copy/paste this into a cordova.html
+Unlike your web app which runs from a server, Cordova (and NW.js) apps need a html file.
+Copy/paste this into an app.html

 ```html
 <html>